stepancheg/rust-protobuf/protobuf-codegen/README.md

 # protobuf-codegen

-This crate contains protobuf code generator and a `protoc-gen-rust` `protoc` plugin.
+This crate contains protobuf code generator implementation and a `protoc-gen-rust` `protoc` plugin.

 ## protoc-gen-rust